NathanCustom Tailors

 Full canvas adds $100 to $300+ to the cost of a suit depending on where it is made.
 At Nathan Tailors, full-canvas construction is available on premium suits.
 For a detailed breakdown of fabrics and what to pair them with, see our complete suit fabric guide.

-How to Check What You Are Getting
+How to Check What You Are Getting: The Pinch Test

 If a salesperson tells you a suit is "half-canvas" or "full-canvas," do the pinch test anyway.
 Trust, but verify.